Basement Remodels | From Cold Concrete to Underground Retreat

 Your basement doesn’t have to be something that stays hidden or is only visited in special circumstances.
 Gone are the days of dingy basements that stay dark and are strictly for storage or doing laundry.
 It is becoming more and more common for homeowners to consider their basements an extension of the home or a main living area.
 If you and your family spend a lot of time hanging out at home together watching TV and movies, turn your basement into the ultimate family room complete with large, comfy sofas —maybe even a massive sectional that can be rearranged for lounging during a movie night.
-Make it as inviting as possible by adding a soft rug and keeping loads of pillows and blankets handy for easy grabbing and snuggling.
+Make it as inviting as possible by adding a soft rug and keeping loads of pillows and air conditioning because In Florida, you need an air conditioner system that works well and cools down your home effectively.
 If there’s no fireplace, you could add a freestanding electric one for instant coziness.
 There are even TV stands out there that have an electric fireplace built in.
 Install a big-screen TV or projector screen to give that movie theater feel that both kids and adults will enjoy.
 If space and plumbing permits, consider including a small kitchen space complete with fridge, sink, and microwave to be used for whipping up quick meals.
 A minibar area to keep snacks and drinks stocked will also do the trick.
 You could even add a small dining area or bar with stools so that prepared meals can be enjoyed there as well.
 With such a homey ambience, you’re likely to forget you’re even in the basement.

 Playroom for small kids